Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Asymptotic results

-All of the results above hold for either $n$ or $p$ fixed and hence provide only limited insight into the situation when $p$ is small.
+All of the results above hold for $p$ fixed and hence provide only limited insight into the situation when $p$ is small.
 A notable extension is discussed in \cite{Hall}.
-There, it is shown for $n=n_k\to\infty$ and $p=p_k\to0$ as $k\to\infty$ that
+This article studies a variation $\tilde{n}_\mathrm{CL}$ of the Carroll-Lombard estimator by restricting the search for the maximum of the beta-binomial likelihood to a suitable neighborhood around the true $n$.
+Since this construction depends on the truth, the maximizer $\tilde{n}_{\mathrm{CL}}$ is in a strict sense not an estimator.
+It is shown that for $n=n_k\to\infty$ and $p=p_k\to0,$ $np\to\mu\in(0,\infty],$ and $kp^2\to\infty,$

-if $np\to\mu\in(0,\infty)$ and $kp^2\to\infty$ as $k\to\infty$.
-Note that this result, like the previous, studies the limiting distribution of the relative difference, where $\hat{n}-n$ is scaled by $n$.
-In contrast, we show posterior contraction to the exact value $\hat{n}=n$.
-This explains that \cite{Hall} can allow a faster rate ($n=o(k^2)$) than in our setting where $n = O\big( \sqrt[6]{k/\log(k)} \big)$.
-Also note that the above result is one specific scenario in a broader context and relies on further technical conditions, like $n$ to be lower bounded by some positive power of $k$.
+as $k\to\infty$.
+This setup is similar to the one in Theorem~\ref{result} and~\ref{thm.BvM}, but it does not cover the asymptotic regime considered in Theorem~\ref{thm:bounded_n}.
+For the asymptotic normality in \eqref{hall-result}, it matters that $\tilde{n}_{\mathrm{CL}}$ is regarded as maximizer over the real numbers and not the integers.
+To see this, consider a sequence such that $p\sqrt{k}/n \to \infty.$ As the rate in \eqref{hall-result} blows up, we must have that $\tilde{n}_{\mathrm{CL}}$ converges to $n$ in probability, which means that if one replaces $\tilde{n}_{\mathrm{CL}}$ by the closest integer, one recovers the exact value of $n$ with probability increasing to one as $k \to \infty.$ Also note that result~\eqref{hall-result} is a specific scenario in a broader context and relies on further technical conditions, like $n$ to be lower bounded by some positive power of $k$.